-American Express has announced that it’s enhancing the value offered by a number of its premium cards by adding cell phone protection to the list of benefits that the cards offer.
-The new benefit will be available from next month and it comes with a nice little bonus that most other cell phone protection benefits (those provided by other card issuers) don’t offer.
+American Express has announced that it has enhanced the value offered by a number of its premium cards by adding cell phone protection to the list of benefits that the cards offer.
+The new benefit is now live and comes with a nice little bonus that most other cell phone protection benefits (those provided by other card issuers) don’t offer.

-Starting from 1 April 2021, all of the following cards will offer Amex’s new cell phone protection benefit:
+As of 1 April 2021, all of the following cards now offer Amex’s new cell phone protection benefit (terms apply):

-Amex’s new cell phone protection benefit will be added to all the cards listed above on 1 April 2021.
+Amex’s new cell phone protection benefit was added to all the cards listed above on 1 April 2021.

 Eligible card members, holding an eligible card, with an eligible cellular wireless device are covered.